Inherited Property Guide

 Get a Free, No-Obligation Valuation

 Pennsylvania also has a state inheritance tax, with rates that vary depending on your relationship to the person who passed.
-Because the specifics of both the stepped-up basis and the inheritance tax depend on your family and your numbers, a short conversation with a tax professional early in the process is money and stress well saved.
+Because the specifics of both depend on your family and your numbers, a short conversation with a tax professional early in the process is stress well saved.
 Get that guidance before you sell, not after.

-A great many inherited homes are sold by people who no longer live in Pittsburgh, and it is far more manageable than it sounds.
-A local team can handle the on-the-ground work, coordinating access, cleanout and light repairs, professional photos, showings, and the closing logistics, while you stay in touch by phone and email and sign documents electronically.
-In most cases you do not need to make repeated trips back to town.
+A great many inherited Pittsburgh homes are sold by people who no longer live here, and it is far more manageable than it sounds.
+A local team can handle the on-the-ground work, coordinating access, cleanout help and light repairs, professional photos, showings, and the closing logistics, while you stay in touch by phone and email and sign documents electronically.
+In most cases you do not need to make repeated trips back to town, and nothing moves forward until you say it should.

 A Free Valuation to Start, Whenever You're Ready

 The Mario Rudolph Team at Howard Hanna is a family-run team founded in 2018 by Mario A. Rudolph and Julie DiLucia, a former RN, now with second-generation agent Mario P. Rudolph (M.Ed.).
-We have closed 176 home sales as of June 2026 and hold a 5.0-star Zillow rating across 17 reviews, serving Allegheny, Butler, Washington, and Westmoreland Counties.
-We regularly help out-of-town heirs sell remotely, and we will give you a free, no-obligation valuation so you can decide with real numbers and no pressure.
+We have closed 176 home sales with a 5.0-star Zillow rating across 17 reviews, serving Allegheny, Butler, Washington, and Westmoreland Counties.
+We regularly help out-of-town heirs sell remotely, and we will give you a free, no-obligation valuation so your family can decide with real numbers and no pressure, on your timeline.
 Call (412) 400-2243.

 Get your free valuation from the Mario Rudolph Team